Dev7083/pacify/README.md

 # Pacify

-A frontend in development for imagined footwear brand Pacify.
+A frontend in development for imagined footwear brand 'Pacify'.